scala/scala3/docs/docs/reference/contextual/query-types.md

 ---
 layout: doc-page
-title: "First Class Queries"
+title: "Context Queries"
 ---

-In the context of inference, _queries_ are functions with inferable parameters.
+_Context queries_ are functions with inferable parameters.
-_Query types_ are the types of first-class queries.
-Example:
+_Context query types_ are the types of first-class context queries.
+Here is an example for a context query type:
 ```scala
 type Contextual[T] = given Context => T
 ```
-A value of query type is applied to inferred arguments, in the same way a method with inferable parameters is applied.
+A value of context query type is applied to inferred arguments, in the same way a method with inferable parameters is applied.
 For instance:
 ```scala
   implied ctx for Context = ...